secureblue/secureblue.github.io/content/FAQ.md

 ### [How do I enable userns for other apps?](#unconfined-userns)
 {: #unconfined-userns}

 The following command will toggle the ability of processes in the unconfined SELinux domain to create user namespaces.
-It's necessary for any apps that require this feature, such as bubblewrap when it can't use SUID-root.
+It's necessary for any apps that require this feature, such as bubblewrap when it isn't SUID-root.

 ```
 ujust toggle-unconfined-domain-userns-creation